grouparoo/grouparoo/documents/guides/first-time-setup.md

 Once you've chosen the App, you will name your Source and identify the table with user data that you want to pull into Grouparoo.
 ![New postgres source](https://raw.githubusercontent.com/grouparoo/grouparoo/master/documents/images/guides/new-source-postgres.png)

 After you've chosen the database table that contains your user data, you will need to indicate what makes your users unique.
-Often a unique identifier is a `user id`, `uid`, `guid`, or `email`.
+Often a unique identifier is a `id`, `user id`, `guid`, or `email`.

-### Create your first Profile Property
+### Create your first Profile Property Rule

-You will also create your first Profile Property rule.
-A Profile Property rule is how you pull data from your Source and add it directly onto a Profile in Grouparoo.
-In this first case, you will map it directly to the unique identifier for your users.
+You will also create your first Profile Property Rule.
+A Profile Property Rule is how you pull data from your Source and add that onto all of your Profiles in Grouparoo.
+In this first case, you will map it directly to a unique identifier for your users.
 ![First Profile Property](https://raw.githubusercontent.com/grouparoo/grouparoo/master/documents/images/guides/new-source-bootstrap.png)

 ### Add a Schedule to your Source